 ENGL 222 Introduction to Language

 This survey course examines current areas in theoretical and applied linguistics including the different levels of structure, the nature of language acquisition, language variation and evolution, and language teaching.
+Co-requisite: ENGL 210.

 ENGL 300 Introduction to World Literature